Proposed Lithium Mine in Humboldt County–Thacker Pass

 Beyond this, GBRW is also particularly focused on Thacker Pass for community support reasons–as it has become apparent that it is a controversial project.
 Some of the reasons for the controversy are discussed below in the “Main Concerns” section.
 The controversy and some community concerns are also written about in our blog post from the public scoping meeting that was held in Orovada in early February 2020.
 If you are interested in hearing specifics, you can do so in the blog post here (following this link).

 We submitted, with the Progressive Leadership Alliance of Nevada and Basin and Range Watch, scoping comments on the proposed Thacker Pass Lithium Mine.
-The official comments we submitted together can be accessed by clicking here.
+The official comments we submitted together can be accessed by selecting here.

 Water and Air Although the 3,250 gallons per minute of groundwater that Lithium Nevada plans to pump for their operations is relatively small compared to other mines in the state (such as Long Canyon Gold Mine), it is a concern because both the Kings Valley and Quinn Valley water basins where the water will be pumped from appear to already be over-allocated.
 This means the amount of water granted for use in water rights is greater than the basin’s estimated ability to recharge.
-People in the ranching and farming community in Orovada are very concerned that pumping caused by the mine would affect their domestic wells.
+People in the ranching and farming community in Orovada and Kings River Valley are very concerned that pumping caused by the mine would affect their domestic wells.
 In addition, potential pollution to both water and air from the processing facility needs to be thoroughly addressed.

 Sensitive Species There are serious concerns about the project affecting wildlife, particularly sage grouse, big horn sheep, raptors, and Lahontan cutthroat trout.
 The area is vital habitat for these sensitive species, especially just north of the proposed mine area in the Montana Mountains (where there is potential for expansion later).
 Lithium Nevada did state publicly that the company has no plans to expand there.
 However, they and the parent company still hold mining claims all throughout the Montana Mountains, and the parent company Lithium Americas has not made any promises to avoid mining there.
 Furthermore, the community was also extremely concerned about an expansion into the Montana Mountains for various other reasons.
 Even if Lithium Americas does not expand into the Montana Mountains, the proposed site is very close to habitat that has been identified by the Nevada Department of Wildlife as significant for sage grouse in the state.
 Although Lithium Nevada has spoken about plans for sagebrush restoration to help mitigate the affect on sage grouse, their operations would be disrupting very intact shrub land and removing mature sagebrush that took a great deal of years to develop as such.